sanniruo/bosheltc/README.md

-# Boston-Helsinki Tele Conference for Human Genetics (Broad Institute and University of Helsinki)
+# Boston-Helsinki Tele Conference for Human Genetics
+## Participants from the Broad Institute of MIT and Harvard and Institute for Molecular Medicine of Finland, University of Helsinki

 ## This repo contains the schedule, videos, and slide decks that were used in each month's meeting.